damonkelley/blog.damonkelley.me/source/2016-09-30-text-editing-outside-of-vim.html.markdown

 On OS X I can't select a hunk of text with out the mouse, or navigate a line by word with the system key bindings.
 I can't even cut, copy, or pasta very well!

-Just as I am a generalist when it comes to the technology stack that I work in, I think that it is important that I have a at least some command over the text editing tools that are built-in to my operating system.
-Further, this would give me the flexibility to go to other environments, where I might not be able to use Vim, and still be productive.
+Just as I strive to be a generalist when it comes to the technology stack that I work in, I think that it is important that I strive for the same goal in terms of the tools I use, including my text editor.
+Further, improving my editor fluency outside of Vim allows me the flexibility to go to other environments, where I might not be able to use Vim, and still be productive.

 How can I remedy this?
 I think the approach I might take is to spend a week doing a kata in an editor like Atom or Sublime Text.
 This will help me to work on my text editing fluency with the OS X system key bindings.